 Anthem Neighborhood Watch (ANW) is a stand-alone committee, but also reports to and receives some funding from the Anthem Community Council (ACC).
-These volunteers work together to prevent and deter crime in Anthem neighborhoods.
-An executive committee works together with the Maricopa County Sheriff’s Office, Phoenix Police Department, North Valley Posse and Daisy Mountain Fire & Medical Department to provide resources and training to volunteers and the community.
+These volunteers work together to help prevent and deter crime in Anthem neighborhoods.
+An executive committee works together with the Maricopa County Sheriff’s Office, Phoenix Police Department, and Daisy Mountain Fire & Medical Department to provide resources and training to volunteers and the community.

 “Neighbors helping neighbors” is motto of ANW’s programs, which include resources to help secure homes and property, volunteering at community events, updating residents, and hosting a block watch program to deter potential criminal activity.
 The goal of the block watch program is to have a block captain for every block in Anthem—a good neighbor who will share safety and security tips one block at a time, one neighbor at a time.